WP-API/node-wpapi/README.md

 This is a client for the [WordPress REST API](http://wp-api.org/).
 It is **under active development**, and should be considered beta software.
 More features are in progress, and **[issues](https://github.com/kadamwhite/wordpress-rest-api/issues)** are welcome if you find something that doesn't work!

+**`wordpress-rest-api` is designed to work with [WP-API](https://github.com/WP-API/WP-API) v2 beta 11 or higher.** If you use a prior version of the beta, some commands will not work.

 [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/kadamwhite/wordpress-rest-api?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 [![Build Status](https://api.travis-ci.org/kadamwhite/wordpress-rest-api.png?branch=master)](https://travis-ci.org/kadamwhite/wordpress-rest-api)